types of paint

 colorful powder pigments

-Understanding paint terminology will help you understand the different types of paint available and what works for your project.
+Understanding paint terminology helps you understand the different types of paint and what works for your project.
+Below are some important terms to understand.

 Pigment